 TEST: E. coli O157 typing Synonym: Isolate for E. coli O157 serotyping (referral isolate); and other than O157 serotypes.
 Laboratory/Phone: Microbiology-Enterics, 443-681-4570 Turnaround Time: 4 - 10 days [from specimen receipt in the Laboratory] Specimen Required: Pure isolate of E. coli Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Sorbitol negative E. coli from culture.
 Specimen Volume (Minimum): N/A Collect: N/A Form: DHMH Form# 4677 Serological Testing (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Store and ship at room temperature, ship as quickly as possible.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: E. coli O157 identified and H7 antigens identified.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: E. coli O157 identified and H7 antigens identified.
 Reference Range: No E. coli O157 detected Additional Information: Isolates submitted for E. coli O157 typing will be sub-cultured upon arrival and tested for shiga toxins, O157 antigen and biochemically identified as well as tested for H7 if needed.
-Purpose of Test: Detect the presence of E. coli O157 Method: Culture and serotyping Interfering Substances: N/A Testing Site: DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Purpose of Test: Detect the presence of E. coli O157 Method: Culture and serotyping Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A

-TEST: Eastern Equine Encephalitis Virus (EEEV) (Arbovirus Endemic Panel) Panel includes WNV IgM, SLE IgM, and EEEV IgM.
-LaCrosse (LAC) IgM testing available based on patient's travel history.
-Synonym: Arthropod-borne virus: WNV (West Nile Virus), EEEV (Eastern Equine Encephalitis Virus), SLEV (St. Louis Encephalitis Virus): Refer to instructions for Arbovirus Endemic Panel.
-Laboratory/Phone: Virology: 443-681-3937
+TEST: Eastern Equine Encephalitis Virus (EEEV) (Arbovirus Endemic Panel) Synonym: Arthropod-borne virus: EEEV (Eastern Equine Encephalitis Virus) Refer to instructions for Arbovirus Endemic Panel .
+Laboratory/Phone: Virology: 443-681-3936/3931